tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Wallet_RPC-API.md

 2.2	Node
 Fullnode.
 2.3	Parameters
-TransferContract: addresses of the sender and the recipient, and amount of transfer (in drop).
+TransferContract: addresses of the sender and the recipient, and amount of transfer (in sun).
 2.4	Returns
 Transaction: returns transaction of transfer contract; request transaction after acquisition of wallet signature.
 2.5	Function